sibyjackgrove/tensorforce/README.md

-## Contact for support and feedback
+## Support, feedback and donating

 Please get in touch via [mail](mailto:tensorforce.team@gmail.com) or on [Gitter](https://gitter.im/tensorforce/community) if you have questions, feedback, ideas for features/collaboration, or if you seek support for applying Tensorforce to your problem.

+If you want to support the Tensorforce core team (see below), please also consider donating: [GitHub Sponsors](https://github.com/sponsors/AlexKuhnle) or [Liberapay](https://liberapay.com/TensorforceTeam/donate).

 ## Core team and contributors

 Tensorforce is currently developed and maintained by [Alexander Kuhnle](https://github.com/AlexKuhnle).

 Earlier versions of Tensorforce (<= 0.4.2) were developed by [Michael Schaarschmidt](https://github.com/michaelschaarschmidt), [Alexander Kuhnle](https://github.com/AlexKuhnle) and [Kai Fricke](https://github.com/krfricke).

-The advanced parallel execution functionality (currently in [this module](https://github.com/tensorforce/tensorforce/tree/master/tensorforce/contrib)) was contributed by Jean Rabault (@jerabaul29).
+The advanced parallel execution functionality was originally contributed by Jean Rabault (@jerabaul29) and Vincent Belus (@vbelus).
 Moreover, the pretraining feature was largely developed in collaboration with Hongwei Tang (@thw1021) and Jean Rabault (@jerabaul29).

 We are very grateful for our open-source contributors (listed according to Github, updated periodically):